ReillyBex/TeenyWeeny/readme.md

 Credit to models used in the CAD:
 https://www.printables.com/model/875189-min_sb01_80 for the effector design.
 https://github.com/clee/VoronBFI for the base BZI model I modified for use in Teeny Weeny.
+https://github.com/ApexArray/ApexClips for the Apex Clips used in the carriages.

 Shoutout to models and designs used in the build:
 https://www.vorondesign.com/ for their designs and the starting point for pretty much all my work.